munoz24/Twitch-Bot/README.md

 This will create an app in the 'dist' folder that can be opened.
 Windows might say this app is a virus but you can just allow it to run.

+## NOTE
+Make sure to make bot account (second account) a moderator.
+As twitch blocks a user to put in the same message twice but if the message is from a moderator, it does not matter.